getsentry/sentry-fastlane-plugin/README.md

   auth_token: '...', # Do not use if using api_key
   org_slug: '...',
   project_slug: '...',
-  path: '/path/to/files' # Optional.
-Well default to '.' when no value is provided.
+  path: '/path/to/files', # Optional, defaults to gym's DSYM.
+  paths: [ '/path/to/files' ] # Optional, defaults to download_dsyms' DSYMs.
 )
 ```

-The `SENTRY_DSYM_PATH` environment variable may be used in place of the `dsym_path` parameter.
+The `SENTRY_DSYM_PATH` environment variable may be used in place of the `path` parameter.

 #### Associating commits